BioHack Academy

 Individual Experimentation and personal projects

-The last weeks are all about choosing your personal project.
-You can redesign lab hardware, grow your own materials or design new DNA.
+The last weeks are all about developing and finishing your biodesign or bioart project.
+You can redesign lab hardware, grow your materials or design new DNA.
 Whatever makes you happy - this is your shot!

 Final presentations + exhibition

-We will celebrate and cherish your hard work with final presentations and an exhibition for which you can invite those who you would to showcase all the great work done.
+We will celebrate and cherish your hard work with final presentations and a public exhibition to showcase the great work you have done.

 BioHack Academy at Waag